-Credit Hours: 3 Prerequisite: CHR 210 or instructor approval CHR 418 Christian Apologetics
+Credit Hours: 3 Prerequisite: CHR 210 or instructor approval Availability: On demand CHR 418 Christian Apologetics

 A study of approaches to Christian apologetics designed to equip students to defend the Christian faith.
 The course incorporates a study of content and methods used to defend Christian truths and beliefs in the midst of a global and religiously pluralistic culture.